rails/webpacker/README.md

 - Add Babel as a default loader
 - Consider chunking setup
 - Consider switching to Webpack 2.0
+- Consider on-demand compiling with digests when digesting=true
 - I'm sure a ton of other shit

 ## License